From Rails blog to minimum tool

 - Build time grows with content

-Hugo (2013, Go) and 11ty (2018, Node) are born as faster alternatives.
+Hugo (2013, Go) is born as a faster Go-based alternative.

 In the Italian context